Indiana Nursing License Requirements

 2. Submit the Application For Licensure By Examination.

-The Indiana State Board of Nursing provides the Application for Licensure By Examination for Graduates of US Nursing Schools for first-time licensees who have completed their nursing program in the US.2 This two-page form must be completed by the applicant and sent to the Indiana State Board of Nursing Professional Licensing Agency along with a recent photo of the applicant measuring 2.5 by 3.5 inches.3 For verification purposes the photo must bear on the lower front the school seal for the school from which the licensure candidate graduated, the signature of the licensure candidate, and the signature of the dean, director, or his or her designee from the nursing school.3
+The Indiana State Board of Nursing provides the Application for Licensure By Examination for Graduates of US Nursing Schools for first-time licensees who have completed their nursing program in the US.2 This form must be completed by the applicant and sent to the Indiana State Board of Nursing Professional Licensing Agency along with a recent photo of the applicant measuring 2.5 by 3.5 inches.3 For verification purposes the photo must bear on the lower front the school seal for the school from which the licensure candidate graduated, the signature of the licensure candidate, and the signature of the dean, director, or his or her designee from the nursing school.3

 3. Provide a Certificate of Completion Form.